JiyaroJoseph/JiyaroJoseph/README.md

 ### 🎧 Wearable Directional Sound Assistive System

 IEEE paper, presented at ICTEST 2026.
-Built with ESP32 and an INMP441 MEMS mic array.

-Uses hybrid RMS-TDOA sound localization to provide directional audio cues through vibration and LED feedback.
+A wearable assistive device that helps anyone with poor hearing ability or Single Sided Deafness detect the direction of an incoming sound and locate it through vibration and LED feedback.

 ##